xxrjun/spotify_to_ytmusic/README.rst

 - Transfer all playlists for a Spotify user
 - Like all songs from all playlists for a Spotify user
 - Remove playlists from YouTube Music
+- **NEW**: Preserve Spotify's track order and create time differences in YouTube Music

 Install
 -------